-Technology has unprecedented ability to detect and diagnose Alzheimer'sFebruary 6th, 2013 in Alzheimer's disease & dementia /
+Technology has unprecedented ability to detect and diagnose Alzheimer'sFebruary 6, 2013 in Medicine & Health / Alzheimer's disease & dementia

 A revolutionary technology has the ability to detect and diagnose Alzheimer's disease with unprecedented accuracy.
 The computerized technique known as SNIPE analyzes magnetic resonance imaging (MRI) scans to capture patterns of atrophy specific to the disease in brain structures, specifically the hippocampus and entorhinal cortex.
 Diagnosing Alzheimer's disease (AD) is still an inexact science, relying mainly on the patient's symptoms and performance on memory tests.
 Detecting pre-clinical AD, before symptoms appear, is extremely difficult.
 So far, the only way to definitively establish the diagnosis is through a post-mortem examination of a patient's brain.
 However, SNIPE, developed at the Montreal Neurological Institute and Hospital - The Neuro, can differentiate Alzheimer's from normal aging with an accuracy of 93%.
 The technology has also been used for prognosis - it can predict with 75% accuracy which patients with mild cognitive impairment will remain stable and which will progress to this debilitating disease.